-The investment strategy is reviewed on an ongoing basis for progress against the Trustee's investment objective.
+The investment strategy is reviewed on an ongoing basis for progress against the Trustee's objective.

-In July 2014, the Trustee undertook a partial pensioner buy-in to reduce longevity risk and provide an accurate match to the pensioner liabilities covered.
-This was purchased with Aviva.
-The Trustee purchased a second buy-in policy with Aviva Insurance Limited ("Aviva") in October 2022, to cover as much as possible of the Section's remaining known defined benefit liabilities.
+The Trustee has undertaken various buy-ins to reduce longevity risk and provide an accurate match to the liabilities covered.
+These were purchased between May 2012 and December 2022 with Aviva Insurance Limited ("Aviva").
 The Section's remaining assets used to meet expenses are currently managed by Legal & General Investment Management Limited ("LGIM") and are held in the LGIM Sterling Liquidity Fund.